Drinking game: Ancient Greece

 Kottabos is one of the earliest known drinking games from ancient Greece, dated to the 5th to 4th centuries BC.
 Players would use dregs (remnants of what was left in their cup) to hit targets across the room with their wine.
-Often, there were special prizes and penalties for one's performance in the game.
+Often, there were special prizes and penalties for performance in the game.

-Ancient China
+China

 Drinking games were enjoyed in ancient China, usually incorporating the use of dice or verbal exchange of riddles.
-During the Tang Dynasty (618-907), the Chinese used a silver canister where written lots could be drawn that designated which player had to drink and specifically how much; for example, from 1, 5, 7, or 10 measures of drink that the youngest player, or the last player to join the game, or the most talkative player, or the host, or the player with the greatest alcohol tolerance, etc. had to drink.
+During the Tang dynasty (618–907), the Chinese used a silver canister where written lots could be drawn that designated which player had to drink and specifically how much; for example, from 1, 5, 7, or 10 measures of drink that the youngest player, or the last player to join the game, or the most talkative player, or the host, or the player with the greatest alcohol tolerance, etc. had to drink.
 There were even drinking game referee officials, including a 'registrar of the rules' who knew all the rules to the game, a 'registrar of the horn' who tossed a silver flag down on calling out second offenses, and a 'governor' who decided one's third call of offense.
 These referees were used mainly for maintaining order (as drinking games often became rowdy) and for reviewing faults that could be punished with a player drinking a penalty cup.
 If a guest was considered a 'coward' for dropping out of the game, he could be branded as a 'deserter' and not invited back to further drinking bouts.
 There was another game where little puppets and dolls dressed as western foreigners with blue eyes (Iranian peoples) were set up and when one fell over, the person it pointed to had to empty his cup of wine.

+Drinking games became popular among elites in the late Qing period as part of the privileged class' urban leisure aesthetics.
+Novelists who invented literary-themed drinking games included Li Boyuan and Sun Yusheng.
+Drinking games also increasingly appeared as elements in novels of the period such as Yu Da's The Dream in the Green Bower.